Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://github.com/PanderMusubi/inkscape-open-symbols the symbols collection for Inkscape yay!
 - the Exit sign, arrows, etc. for Jakarta Fair booth, Home theater, etc. in this mod is from AIGA symbol sets. it it's difficult, you can try search bar of that symbol panel: `Exit`. yeah!
 - https://gamebanana.com/tools/7107 Pico sf2 yay finally
-- - https://youtu.be/hr7GyFM7pX4 DairyOrange infamous extra reverb fart! probably origins from uh... ed and eddy? idk help. the fart with extra reverb brahp!!!
+- https://youtu.be/hr7GyFM7pX4 DairyOrange infamous extra reverb fart! probably origins from uh... ed and eddy? idk help. the fart with extra reverb brahp!!!
+- https://freesound.org/people/sphion/sounds/158526/ paper tear situations by sphion

 # other mods that got removed / pre-removed (ERROR fail to yoink)(foreshadowing) because a death wish found in the license (such as No Derivative in Creative Commons).
 I'm sorry, make your luck now for the next time!
 > Why am I not credited?!